ForgeFlow/cryptocurrency/README.md

 Assume crypto coins use symbol 'CC'.
 At the time when you receive the CC the market value is 1 CC = $0.5.

+## Scenario 1

 Day 1: Invoice Cust/001 to customer (expressed in CC)
 ----------------------------------------------------
 Market value of CC (day 1): 1 CC = $0.5
 * Dr. 100 CC / $50 - Accounts receivable
 * Cr.
 100 CC / $50 - Revenue

 Day 2: Receive payment for half invoice Cust/001 (in CC)
 --------------------------------------------------------
 Market value of CC (day 2): 1 CC = $0.8

 Payment transaction:
-* Dr. 50 CC / $40 - CC To Deposit (valued at market price at the time of receiving the coins)
+* Dr. 50 CC / $40 - CC To Inventory (valued at market price at the time of receiving the coins)
 * Cr.
 50 CC / $40 - Accounts Receivable

 Actual receipt of the coins:
-* Dr. 50 CC / $40 - CC Deposit (valued at market price at the time of receiving the coins)
+* Dr. 50 CC / $40 - CC Inventory (valued at market price at the time of receiving the coins)
 * Cr.
-50 CC / $40 - CC To Deposit
+50 CC / $40 - CC To Inventory

 Inventory of CC (day 1)
 ----------------------
-day 1:
+day 2:
 * 50 CC @$0,8/CC (total valuation of coins received / number of coins received)

 Day 3: Receive remaining payment for invoice Cust/001 (in CC)